faceyspacey/redux-first-router/docs/migration.md

-Migration is pretty easy.
-Remember you can always refer to the [updated demo](https://github.com/faceyspacey/redux-first-router-demo)

-In v1, `history` was a peerDependency.
-We have built our own history management tool, its actually part of [Rudy](https://github.com/respond-framework/rudy), but we have implemented it into RFR2.

-While RFR2 is a breaking change, its trivial to get up and running again.

-Inside of your `configureStore.js` [file](https://github.com/scriptedalchemy/redux-first-router-demo/blob/6c8238eee713ce0079aeae1ce328d305bddd0ee3/src/configureStore.js#L11),

-Change this:
+**Redux-First Router** now requires at least **Node 8**.

+In earlier versions `history` was a `peerDependency`, this is no longer the case since version 2 has its own history management tool.
+This means that the arguments passed to `connectRoutes` need to be changed from this:

 ```js
   const { reducer, middleware, enhancer, thunk } = connectRoutes(
     history,